Maths Week: Your Sunday puzzle

 Come back tomorrow at 7.30pm for the answers to today’s puzzle.

-The puzzles this week have been compiled by Eoin Gill and Professor Colm Mulcahy of Maths Week Ireland / South-East Technological University (SETU).
+Compiled for The Journal readers by Eoin Gill and Prof Colm Mulcahy of Maths Week Ireland/South-East Technological University (SETU).
+Maths Week is sponsored by the Science Foundation Ireland Discover programme and the Department of Education, and is organised by Calmast at SETU.

 To embed this post, copy the code below on your site